-This is a list of questions commonly asked about Suncoast Rehabilitation Center and the answers to those questions.
+This is a list of Frequently Asked Questions (FAQ) about Suncoast Rehabilitation Center and the answers to those questions.

 Q. How does Suncoast differ from other programs, including traditional 12-step programs?